Pre-Code Hollywood: Comedy films

 Mae West had already established herself as a comedic performer when her 1926 Broadway show Sex made national headlines.
 Tried and convicted of indecency by the New York City District Attorney, she served eight days in prison.
 West carefully constructed a stage persona and carried it over into her interviews and personal appearances.
 Despite her voluptuous physique, most of her appeal lay in her suggestive manner.
 She became a wordsmith in the art of the come-on and the seductive line, and despite her obvious appeal to male audiences, was popular with women as well.
 Over the cries of the censors, West got her start in the film Night After Night (1932), which starred George Raft and Constance Cummings, as a Texas Guinan-esque supporting character.
 She agreed to appear in the film only after producers agreed to let her write her own lines.
 In West's first line on film, after a hat check girl remarks "Goodness, what beautiful diamonds", West replies, "Goodness had nothing to do with it, dearie."
 Raft, who had wanted Texas Guinan herself for the role that went to West, later wrote, "In this picture, Mae West stole everything but the cameras."
-She went on to make She Done Him Wrong in 1933, which became a huge box office hit, grossing $3 million against a $200,000 budget, and then nine months later wrote and starred in I'm No Angel.
+She went on to make She Done Him Wrong in 1933, which became a huge box office hit, grossing $3 million against a $200,000 budget, and nine months later wrote and starred in I'm No Angel.
 She became such a success that her career saved Paramount from financial ruin.